Cascading Failure Mitigation via Transmission Switching: Measure of Stress

 \subsubsection{System Vulnerability Degree ($V_{System}$)}

-The system vulnerability degree, proposed in this paper, is the number of non-radial monitored branches that will have a vulnerability rank beyond some threshold value.
-The lines' ratings were used, here, to compute the number of vulnerability in this study.
-The system vulnerability degree is a scalar, which is measured as an index for the entire system, rather than a specific line or transformer.
+The system vulnerability rank and degree, proposed in this paper, are respectively the maximum rank of vulnerability and maximum degree of vulnerability of non-radial monitored vulnerable elements.
+Here, the lines' normal ratings were used to compute the vulnerability number in this study.
+The system vulnerability metrics are scalar, measured as indices for the entire system, rather than a specific line or transformer.